 Finally, leave a little post-it note on your desk or PC with the word “blink!” on it, to help remind you to perform the action regularly.

 Optrex can help restore the levels of moisture in your eyes.
-If they feel of dry, tired or irritated, Optrex Rehydrating Eye Drops, can help by lubricating your eyes so you can feel and immediate difference.
+If they feel of dry, tired or irritated, Optrex Intensive Eye Drops, can help by lubricating your eyes.

-If symptoms persist, visit your doctor, pharmacist or optician to find out what could be the cause or for further advice about Optrex Rehydrating Eye Drops for dry eyes, please ask your pharmacist.
+If symptoms persist, visit your doctor, pharmacist or optician to find out what could be the cause or for further advice about Optrex Intensive Eye Drops for dry eyes, please ask your pharmacist.